szilveszter/cloudpassage-halo-python-sdk/docs/source/installation.rst

 ------------
 The CloudPassage Python SDK is currently verified against Python v2.7

-The only dependency is the requests module, which is available through pip \
+The only dependencies are the requests and pyaml modules, which are available \
-and in source form `here <http://docs.python-requests.org/en/latest/>`_.
+through pip.

 The Act Of